Divine Word College of San Jose: Academic programs

 Divine Word College of San Jose offers 11 undergraduate and 4 postgraduate degree programs since its inception as a Higher Education Institution (HEI).
 The school offers tertiary programs in the fields of Business, Tourism, Information Technology, and Arts and Sciences.
-Starting school year 2018-2019, Bachelor of Science in Civil Engineering was added to its list of degree courses offerings.
+Starting school year 2018-2019, Bachelor of Science in Civil Engineering was added to its roster of degree course offerings.
 Accreditation to operate basic education level from preparatory to senior high school were likewise granted by the government.

 Postgraduate

 The school was granted full autonomy to operate Master of Business Administration and Master of Arts in Education by the government in 1993 and 1995 respectively, independent of Divine Word College of Calapan.
 The school also offers a doctorate degree in Philosophy as an extension of Divine Word College of Calapan (DWCC) Graduate School.

 Undergraduate

 The Bachelor of Science in Civil Engineering is offered through an extension program by Divine Word College of Calapan Department of Engineering.
 The school also offers a non-diploma program for foreign language studies through its International Language Center, including several European (Spanish, French, Italian) and Asian (Mandarin Chinese) language courses that started in 2016.